David D. Velloney, J.D., LL.M.Senior Lecturercontact me

 David D. Velloney, J.D., LL.M.

-After leaving the full-time faculty, Professor Velloney continued to serve as an Adjunct Professor at Regent Law, teaching classes in his primary areas of expertise, which include Criminal Law, Constitutional Criminal Procedure, and Trial Practice.
-Professor Velloney also taught and published extensively prior to joining the Regent Faculty, while serving as an Associate Professor at the Judge Advocate General’s School in Charlottesville, Virginia, where he taught all Substantive Criminal Law courses and provided extensive Trial Advocacy seminars and skills training for the school’s ABA-accredited LL.M. program in Military Justice, as well as all Judge Advocate Officer Basic Courses and other resident and nonresident CLE programs.
+Velloney also taught and published extensively before joining the Regent Faculty while serving as an associate professor at the Judge Advocate General’s School in Charlottesville, Virginia.
+While there, he taught all substantive criminal law courses and provided extensive trial advocacy seminars and skills training for the school’s ABA-accredited LL.M. in Military Justice program, as well as all JAG officer basic courses and other CLE programs.

-Professor Velloney spent twenty years on active duty in the U.S. Army, serving initially as a Field Artillery Officer in the 10th Mountain Division at Fort Drum, New York, and ultimately retiring in the rank of Lieutenant Colonel as an attorney in the Judge Advocate General’s Corps.
-His career as an Army lawyer included service as a Legislative Counsel for the Secretary of the Army and extensive criminal law experience as a prosecutor, defense attorney, and supervisor of trial attorneys engaged in criminal litigation.
-Specifically, he served as the Deputy Staff Judge Advocate for the 24th Infantry Division and Fort Riley, Kansas; Senior Defense Counsel at Fort Knox, Kentucky; Officer in Charge of the Law Center and Command Judge Advocate for the 66th Military Intelligence Group in Augsburg, Germany; Command Judge Advocate for Task Force Able Sentry in Skopje, Macedonia; and Trial Counsel, Administrative Law Attorney, and Legal Assistance Attorney in Vilseck and Grafenwoehr, Germany.
+Velloney also spent 20 years on active duty in the U.S. Army, serving initially as a field artillery officer in the 10th Mountain Division at Fort Drum, New York, and ultimately retiring in 2008 as a lieutenant colonel in the Judge Advocate General’s Corps.
+His career as an Army lawyer included service as a legislative counsel for the Secretary of the Army and extensive criminal law experience as a prosecutor, defense attorney, and supervisor of trial attorneys.
+Specifically, he served as:

-Professor Velloney earned his B.S. (distinguished cadet) from the United States Military Academy at West Point, his J.D. from the Yale Law School, and his LL.M. (honor graduate in military justice with a specialty in criminal law) from the Judge Advocate General’s School.
+Velloney earned his Bachelor of Science in International Politics (distinguished cadet) from the United States Military Academy at West Point, New York; Juris Doctor (J.D.) from the Yale Law School in New Haven, Connecticut, and his LL.M. (honor graduate in military justice with a specialty in criminal law) from the Judge Advocate General’s School, in Charlottesville, Virginia.
 He is also a graduate of the Army Command and General Staff College.

 LL.M., The Judge Advocate General’s School